Mewtwo: Conception and design

-In the original games, Mewtwo is intended to be "the strongest Pokémon ever".
-Due to genetic engineering being applied to a sample of Mew's DNA in order to fully create Mewtwo's genome, Mewtwo is an extremely powerful psychic, yet its abilities surpass Mew's due to intentional alterations to the genetic source material.
-As such, it can use telekinesis for flight, to shield itself, or to powerfully throw opponents aside.
-In addition, it is among the very few Pokémon capable of human speech, doing so via telepathy, alongside Zekrom, Reshiram, Zygarde, the Ultra Beast Naganadel, Xerneas, Diancie, Calyrex and Arceus.
+In the original games, Mewtwo is intended to be "the strongest Pokémon ever."
+Due to genetic engineering being applied to a sample of Mew's DNA in order to fully create Mewtwo's genome, Mewtwo is an extremely powerful psychic, with its abilities surpassing Mew's due to intentional alterations to the genetic source material.
+As such, it can use telekinesis for flight, to shield itself and to powerfully throw opponents aside.
+In addition, it is among the very few Pokémon capable of human speech, doing so via telepathy.
 Otherwise, it conserves its energy until needed, such as against powerful opponents.
 In addition to its psychic abilities, Mewtwo can also regenerate, which allows it to quickly recover from near-fatal injuries.
-However, Mewtwo notably lacks Mew's ability to learn every single teachable move within the games.
+For the sixth and seventh generations of the Pokemon video game series, Mewtwo has two Mega Evolved forms, Mega Mewtwo X and Mega Mewtwo Y. These can be activated if the player gives Mewtwo either the Mewtwonite X or the Mewtwonite Y.